 From the Dialpad app, select Make A Call > New Call From and choose the Call Center's number from the drop-down.
 Both primary and secondary numbers belonging to this Shared Line can be used to place outbound calls.

-It will remain as your caller ID until being changed again.
+The selected number will remain as your caller ID until changed again.

 Wrap-up time is the period between the end of an Agent's last call and an open opportunity to receive a new call; it must be enabled by your Supervisor.

 You'll see the banner at the top of your screen disappear after the designated wrap-up time expires, or when you change your availability status.